Miniature Bull Terrier

 Health and Grooming

 11 - 14 years

-Minimal grooming is necessary to keep the MBT's short, glossy coat healthy.
+Minimal grooming is necessary to keep the MBT’s short, glossy coat healthy.
 Though Mini Bull Terriers shed heavier seasonally, a quick daily brush and baths once a month or so are all that is necessary.
 A mild shampoo will help prevent skin irritation.
 Because their eyes tend to get harmless crusty buildup, a daily wipe across the eyes with a warm, damp cloth may be necessary.
-If the eyes become swollen or red, or the discharge is smelly, medical attention will be required.
-Trimming nails regularly will help prevent painful splitting, cracking, or breaks.
+If the eyes become swollen or red, or the discharge is smelly, seek medical attention.
+Trimming nails regularly will help prevent painful splitting, cracking, or a broken nail.

 Common Health Issues

-While generally healthy dogs, Mini Bull Terriers may have breed-specific health concerns, such as:
+While generally healthy dogs, Mini Bull Terriers may have breed-specific health concerns, including:

 You can minimize serious health concerns in a Miniature Bull Terrier by purchasing her from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.